 Tasks are automation routines that have the power to manage external resources such as cloud services or internal data center assets.
 Editing or creating a Task brings you into the Task editor which provides a drag and drop interface for adding logic to the Task and testing the Task execution.

-From the top menu, select Tasks -> Manage Tasks.
+From the top menu, select Tasks -> Tasks.
 This menu link presents a list of Tasks defined in this environment.
 To filter this list enter text into the box next to the Search button and press Search.

 Tasks can be copied and given a new name, deleted, and exported to file for use in another Automate install.